codepennnn/Fun/README.md

             list.querySelectorAll('a').forEach(link => {
                 const url = decodeURIComponent(link.href);

-                // Extract filename after the last underscore ('_') and add as title const fileName = url.substring(url.lastIndexOf('_') + 1);
+                // Extract the filename after the last underscore ('_') and show that as link text const fileName = url.substring(url.lastIndexOf('_') + 1);

+                // Replace the href link with a dummy link to prevent it showing in the status bar link.setAttribute('href', '#');

-                // Set the tooltip to show only the filename (not the full URL) link.setAttribute('title', fileName);
+                // Optionally, set the custom title (tooltip) as the filename link.setAttribute('title', fileName);

-            });
+                // Replace the visible text with a more general name, like "Download Attachment" or the filename link.innerText = 'Download Attachment';  // Or use fileName if you prefer });
         }
     });